Meet the Northern Lights in Greenland

 Day 1:

 Flight from Copenhagen to Kangerlussuaq.
-Welcome dinner and northern lights tour
+Ice Sheet tour (optional).
+Welcome dinner

 The journey begins with a direct flight from Copenhagen to Kangerlussuaq, a former American military base and now an important gateway to Greenland’s vast interior.
 The flight takes about 4½ hours, and already during the descent, you catch your first glimpse of the magnificent landscape – mountains, tundra, and glistening rivers stretching out in a breathtaking Arctic wilderness.